lab49/openfin-webinar-creating-using-maintaining-design-systems/README.md

 While real design systems are much more comprehensive and complex, the intent of this example is to provide a starting point, and a view into what a living style guide looks like.

+Feel free to fork, use, share, and modify this codebase.

 ## Getting started

 1. Make sure you have `node` and `npm`.
 We recommend [nvm](https://github.com/nvm-sh/nvm)